karolswiderski/Recipes_webapp/README.md

 ## General info:

-> 'Recipes' is a web app for kitchen lovers witch searching for new ideas for meal.
-The purpose of the application is data (recipes) presentation in a friendly way that makes the use a pleasure and the users will back to this website in the future.
-My application has a lot of useful functions, modern design, and is responsive
+> 'Recipes' is a web app for kitchen lovers who search for new cooking ideas.
+The purpose of the application is data (recipes) presentation in a friendly and pleasant way that makes the users eager to get back to this website in the future.
+My application has a lot of useful functions, modern design, and is responsive.

 ## Technologies: